Efoneli/product-catalog/README.md

 - git clone <https://github.com/Efoneli/product-catalog.git>

-- cd product-catalog
+- cd product-catalog: navigate to the directory using the terminal

-- npm install
+- npm install: to install all dependencies.

-- npm start
+- npm start: this will start the development server.
+Open your web browser and visit http://localhost:3000 to see the running React app

+### how to use the app

-- Sign up using any email, and search for products using the select inputs.
+- Sign up using any email

+- Search for products using the select inputs.

+- Use the Plus button to add products to cart.

+- Use the eye icon to view product details

+- Use the cart icon to see products

+- use the rightArrow to logout